 "Better Babies" contests scored children on a 1,000-point scale that was generated based on the racist principles of eugenics.

-How Ernest Shackleton Led His Crew Through 497 Days Of Being Trapped In Antarctica
+How Ernest Shackleton Led His Crew Through 497 Days Of Being Trapped Near Antarctica

 In 1914, Ernest Shackleton was determined to walk across Antarctica.
-But when ice trapped his ship Endurance, his mission instantly changed from exploration to keeping his crew safe.
+But when ice trapped his ship Endurance, his mission instantly changed from exploration to pure survival.

 How The Automat Paved The Way For Fast Food In The Early 1900s